 If you’re still reading this, you understand the limitations and dangers of prescription and OTC drugs, and most likely, you have already begun to explore more natural solutions for pain and injury treatment.
 Maybe you have even used supplements like glucosamine, chondroitin, or MSM that have promised pain relief and support in joint regeneration.
 If so, maybe you are already noticing some improvements from these nutritional supports, and that’s great!

 But, if you haven’t really been able to achieve the results you are looking for—then Plum Dragon’s Dit Da Jow formulas may be exactly what you have been looking for.
-These formulas are 100% herbal and based on the ancient wisdom of Chinese medicine handed down through generations of soldiers, martial artists, Chinese medicine doctors and herbalists who closely guarded these secret herbal formulas and often even held them as sacred due to the powerful healing effects of these herbal mixtures on trauma injury and pain.
-The herbs that comprise these formulas have since been scientifically proven to work synergistically to help soothe inflammation, reduce swelling, and boost circulation—thereby assisting in the formation of new cartilage, sinew and bone.
+These formulas are 100% herbal and natural painkillers.
+They are based on the ancient wisdom of Chinese medicine handed down through generations of soldiers, martial artists, Chinese medicine doctors and herbalists.
+These herbal formulas were closely guarded secrets and often held as sacred due to the powerful healing effects of these herbal mixtures on trauma injury and pain.
+The herbs that comprise these formulas have since been scientifically proven to work synergistically to kill pain, help soothe inflammation, reduce swelling, and boost circulation—thereby assisting in the formation of new cartilage, sinew and bone.
 Skeptical?
 Keep reading.
 We will get to the science, and you will understand how this herbal medicine works.

 According to Traditional Chinese Medicine (TCM), arthritis is a condition of “stuckness,” particularly “blood stuckness,” where circulation to joints, bones and ligaments has been impaired.
 Valerie Blankenship, author of Western and Chinese Herbal Medicine for Arthritis explains that “in TCM, the most important property that an herb can offer” toward relieving arthritis, is “its ability to ‘move blood.’
 TCM explains that chi is our vital energy; also know as nerve force or biological nervous energy.
 Without chi, blood doesn’t move.
 Without the movement of blood, you don’t have chi.”